yanagiba/swift-lint/Documentation/Development/AddNewReporter.md

 # Write New Reporter

-Swift Lint bundles with few reporters, like `text`, `html`, `json`, and others.
+Swift Lint bundles with few reporters, such as `text`, `html`, `json`, and others.
 You can also write your custom ones:

 1. Create a new `XYZReporter` class that conforms to `Reporter` protocol.
 Although all properties and methods in `Reporter` protocol have default implementations, you may change the behaviors of some (if not all) to meet your needs.